experimental mindset at work

 Now, the elephant in the room: work culture.
 The work culture needs to be right in order for true curiosity and experimentation to flourish.

-We touched on this in another blog post called “How to use your curiosity”, so please do check it out.
+We touched on this in another blog post called “curiosity killed the cat”, so please do check it out.
 Culture and safe spaces really matter.

 Overcome the fear